jnevin/Realto/README.md

 ### Vezer
 The project uses Vezer to create its **Timeline Manager**.
 Vezer is a unique, low-cost commercial sequencer software app also from [Imimot](http://imimot.com/) -- amazing, as well!

-The **Timeline** Manager is the "communications central" of a realto.
+The **Timeline** Manager is realto "communications central."
 It receives OSC message inputs from the sayer-controlled Cue Manager.
 In response, it moves its playhead through the realto composition timeline.

 Each timeline's composition contains a set of synchronized media control tracks that trigger events in the Media Manager with outbound OSC messages.

 ## What's Here Now
-- Realto model for CoGeVJ template.
+- Early Realto template for CoGeVJ Media Manager.

 ## What's To Do:
-- Add Vezer Realto model
+- Add Vezer Realto Timeline Manager model
 - Add Cue Manager Quartz Composer tool
-- Add caption support Quartz Composer syphon server toool
+- Add Text Manager Quartz Composer tool with Syphon server support
-- Extend CoGeVJ Realto template
+- Fine tune CoGeVJ Realto template
-- Normalize media
+- Normalize sample media
+- Provide sample project
+- Provide quickstart installation instructions and FAQ